-This is a city that has hosted us as an expatriate and digital nomads in 2019.
+This is a city that has hosted us as an expatriate and digital nomad in 2019.
 We are in love with Malaga, the beaches, the food, the people and the culture.
 The city of Pablo Picasso is the ideal spot for a Spring Break in Spain.
-The climate conditions of Malaga make it a favourite location for the holidays of American, British and German.
+The climate conditions of Malaga make it a favourite location for the holidays of Americans, British and German.

 The little towns around Malaga, the named Pueblos Blancos of Andalusia are crowded with Tourists from Spring to Summer.
 The Spanish Easter is amazing, and in Malaga, you will fill the taste of tradition with the long celebrations that are taking place all around the city, with parades and religious processions.